Aigor44/hexedit-morphos/README.md

-To build from git:
+To build for MorphOS from git:

 ```
-./autogen.sh && ./configure && make
+make
 ```